 Berkeley Law.
-As shown in Figure 9I (below), salary differences for women are -3.1% in submodel 3 and -3.6% in submodel 4.
-Salary differences for Asian faculty are +0.4% in submodel 3 and +0.9% in submodel 4; and for URG faculty are +2.7% in submodel 3 and +4.2% in submodel 4.
+As shown in Figure 9I (below), salary differences for women are -3.0% in submodel 3 and -3.2% in submodel 4, larger than the campus gaps.
+Salary differences for Asian faculty are +0.3% in submodel 3 and +1.3% in submodel 4; and for URG faculty are +0.4% in submodel 3 and +2.4% in submodel 4.
 Time-series studies show fluctuation, which is unsurprising for a fairly small unit with relatively small subpopulations of women and faculty of color.
-We note that Law, like the Haas School of Business, has a special salary program for eligible faculty.20
+We note that Law, like the Haas School of Business, has a special salary program for eligible faculty.